WiemBelhadj/WiemBelhadj/README.md

 -->

 - 🔭 I’m currently working on my skills
-- 🌱 I’m currently learning Machine Learning algorithms , Frontend and Backend technologies
+- 🌱 I’m currently learning Machine Learning / Deep Learning algorithms , Frontend and Backend technologies
 - 👯 I’m looking to collaborate on new projets
 - 📫 How to reach me: wiem.belhadj@enis.tn